knoxjeffrey/knoxjeffrey.github.io/_posts/2015-01-07-course-two-week-one-tealeaf-academy.markdown

 ##Routes And Controllers

 Okay, so that's the model layer taken care of and now I have to handle the url requests to my application.
-When a request comes in, the routes.db file will have to handle the request and pass it on to a controller.
+When a request comes in, the routes.rb file will have to handle the request and pass it on to a controller.

-If my application has a request to http://somuchtolearn.com/posts for example, I would need to have a statement such as ```resources :posts``` in my routes.db file in order to handle the request.
+If my application has a request to http://somuchtolearn.com/posts for example, I would need to have a statement such as ```resources :posts``` in my routes.rb file in order to handle the request.
 Rails will assume I have a controller file called ```posts_controller.rb``` which has a class of PostController.
 Therefore, ```resources :posts``` is a quick way to map all HTTP verbs and URLs to controller actions in my PostsController class.
 The basic class with no controller actions looks like as follows:

     class PostsController < ApplicationController